powsybl/powsybl.github.io/pages/documentation/grid/model/index.md

 Only `NominalVoltage` and `TopologyKind` are required.

-The [Slack Terminal](extensions.md#slack-terminal) extension defines the terminal marking which bus will be used to balance the active and reactive power in load flow analysis.

-The connectivity in each voltage level of the network can be defined at one of two levels: **node/breaker** or **bus/breaker**.
+The connectivity in each voltage level of the network can be defined at one of two levels: `node/breaker` or `bus/breaker`.
+The connectivity level can be different in each voltage level of the model.

-In **node/breaker** the connectivity is described with the finest level of detail and can provide an exact field representation.
+In `node/breaker` the connectivity is described with the finest level of detail and can provide an exact field representation.
 This level could be described as a graph structure where the vertices are `Nodes` and the edges are `Switches` (breakers, disconnectors) or internal connections.
 Each equipment is associated to one `Node` (busbar sections, loads, generators, ..), two `Nodes` (transmission lines, two-windings transformers, ...) or three `Nodes` (three-windings transformers).
-Each `Node` can only have one associated equipment. `Nodes` do not have an alphanumeric `Id` or `name`.
+Each `Node` can only have one associated equipment. `Nodes` do not have an alphanumeric `Id` or `Name`, they are identified by an integer.

-Using **bus/breaker** the voltage level connectivity is described with a coarser level of detail.
+Using `bus/breaker` the voltage level connectivity is described with a coarser level of detail.
 In this case the vertices of the graph are `Buses`, defined explicitly by the user.
-A `Bus` has an `Id`, and may have a `name`.
+A `Bus` has an `Id`, and may have a `Name`.
 Each equipment defines the bus or buses to which it is connected. `Switches` can be defined between buses.

 PowSyBl provides an integrated topology processor that allows to automatically obtain a bus/breaker view from a node/breaker definition, and a bus/branch view from a bus/breaker view or definition.
 It builds the topology views from the open/close status of `Switches`. `Switches` marked as `retained` in the node/breaker level are preserved in the bus/breaker view.